NationalCentreTruthReconciliation/Python-Development-Guide/README.md

 ## Documentation

-For small projects, Markdown files (.md) are sufficient for documenting these mandatory sections:
+For small projects, Markdown files (.md) like this README are sufficient for documenting these mandatory sections:

 - Introduction
 - Installation